MarcialRosales/dot-net-pcf-workshop/README.md

 # Deploying simple apps

 CloudFoundry excels at the developer experience: deploy, update and scale applications on-demand regardless of the application stack (java, php, node.js, go, etc).
-We are going to learn how to deploy 4 types of applications: .Net Core app and static web pages.
+We are going to learn how to deploy 4 types of applications: .Net app and static web pages.

 Reference documentation:
 - [Using Apps Manager](http://docs.pivotal.io/pivotalcf/1-9/console/index.html)